 (h) the rights of participants who leave the employment of the issuer whether by termination, resignation, retirement or death insofar as their early departure from the scheme is concerned.

-14.2 The provisions relating to the matters contained in paragraph 14.1 above cannot be altered without the prior approval of equity securities holders in accordance with paragraph 14.1 above, excluding all the votes attaching to all equities securities owned or controlled by persons who are existing participants in the scheme.
+14.2 The provisions relating to the matters contained in 14.1 above cannot be altered without the prior approval of equity securities holders in accordance with 14.1 above, excluding all the votes attaching to all equities securities owned or controlled by persons who are existing participants in the scheme.
 Only the equity securities which have been acquired in terms of the relevant scheme and may be impacted by the changes will be excluded from the said vote.

-14.3 (a) The scheme must provide, in the event of a sub-division or consolidation of securities, for an adjustment to the number of equity securities that may be utilised in terms of paragraph 14.1(b) above and the amount payable in terms of paragraph 14.1(d) above.
+14.3 (a) The scheme must provide, in the event of a sub-division or consolidation of securities, for an adjustment to the number of equity securities that may be utilised in terms of 14.1(b) above and the amount payable in terms of 14.1(d) above.
 Such adjustment should give a participant entitlement to the same proportion of the equity capital as that to which he was previously entitled.

-(b) The scheme may provide, in the event of a capitalisation issue, a special dividend, a rights issue or reduction of capital for adjustment to the fixed maximum number in paragraph 14.1(c) above and the amount in terms of paragraph 14.1(d) above.
+(b) The scheme may provide, in the event of a capitalisation issue, a special dividend, a rights issue or reduction of capital for adjustment to the fixed maximum number in 14.1(c) above and the amount in terms of 14.1(d) above.
 Such adjustment should give a participant entitlement to the same proportion of equity capital as that to which he was previously entitled.

 (c) The issue of equity securities as consideration for an acquisition, the issue of securities for cash and the issue of equity securities for a vendor consideration placing will not be regarded as a circumstance requiring adjustment.

-(d) The company’s auditor, or other independent advisers acceptable to the JSE must confirm to the JSE, in writing, that any adjustments made in terms of paragraph 14.3 are in accordance with the provisions of the scheme.
+(d) The company’s auditor, or other independent advisers acceptable to the JSE must confirm to the JSE, in writing, that any adjustments made in terms of 14.3 are in accordance with the provisions of the scheme.
 Such written confirmation must be provided to the JSE at the time that any such adjustment is finalised.

-(e) Any adjustment made in accordance with paragraph 14.3 above must be reported on in the issuer’s annual financial statements in the year during which the adjustment is made.
+(e) Any adjustment made in accordance with 14.3 above must be reported on in the issuer’s annual financial statements in the year during which the adjustment is made.

 (f) Allocated equity securities which are not subsequently issued to the identified participant/s, for example as a result of forfeiture, must revert back to the scheme.